serhii-samoilenko/hsa-homework-3/README.md

 ## Demo project structure

-The idea of a project is to calculate a simple mathematical formula `sqrt(xor(a, b))` in a most entertaining way: *root-service* receives `a` and `b` via REST endpoint, forwards execution of `xor()` part to the *xor-service* using ist REST API, and performs `sqrt()` on the result.
+The idea of a project is to calculate a simple mathematical formula `sqrt(xor(a, b))` in a most entertaining way: *root-service* receives `a` and `b` via REST endpoint, forwards execution of `xor()` part to the *xor-service* using its REST API, and performs `sqrt()` on the result.

 To emulate complexity/latency, both services have a limitation on how many mathematical operations can be performed in a second.
 Also, both services utilize caching to speed up calculations.
 Eventually, caching gives a performance boost.

-*root-service* uses MongoDB as a cache, *xor-service* uses Elasticsearch. *xor-service* also precalculates additional results in advance, so it's cache improves performance much sooner.
+*root-service* uses MongoDB as a cache, *xor-service* uses Elasticsearch. *xor-service* also precalculates additional results in advance, so its cache improves performance much sooner.

-I used such an extended setup to experiment with Zipkin tracing and a bunch of other ideas, but didn't have time to implement them for now.
+I used such an extended setup to experiment with Zipkin tracing and a bunch of other ideas but didn't have time to implement them for now.

 ![services diagram](docs/services.png "Services diagram")

-Project contains in total 10 containers:
+The project contains a total of 10 containers:

 * Nginx - reverse proxy for root-service
 * root-service - main service to receive traffic